 And I was spot on!
 We’ve had a phenomenal week hiking in the hill country, which is where all the tea plantations are.
 The train meanders gently through the country and the views are brilliant.
 You have to travel by train through these parts and when you do, go third class – it’s cheaper and there are actually more seats.
 That said though, the best spot is standing half out the train on the stairs.

 Traveling here takes time.
-Heaps if it!
 The distances are not great but trains rattle along at a very gentle pace and buses never go more than 15-20km/hr.
-Furthermore, the bus will often stop for the driver to have some tea and just because your bus has arrived, don’t jump in till the engine starts because the driver will likely enjoy some tea before heading off.
+Furthermore, the bus will often stop for the driver to have some tea and just because your bus has arrived, don’t jump in until the engine starts because the driver will likely enjoy some tea before heading off.
 Far from being frustrating, though, it only adds to the experience.
-And travelling with awesome people you actually forget how long you spend sitting around.
+And when travelling with awesome people you actually forget how long you spend sitting around.

 Izzy and Josie – great travelling with you guys and all the best with the careers 🙂

-On our first night in Ella, the girls and I met Keith, an Irishman living in Kuala Lumpur, and he joined us on our next day’s hiking.
+On our first night in Ella, the girls and I met Keith, an Irishman living in Kuala Lumpur, and he joined us on our hike the following morning.
 We hiked up to Ella Rock, the highest spot in the area, for fantastic views before spotting a waterfall in the distance.
 A few hours later, having somehow found our way (not to mention scaling 3 gates) we arrived at this stunning waterfall (a set of 3), which we had to ourselves.
 You cannot beat swimming under a refreshing waterfall after a solid few hours of hiking.

 It’s now Sunday and I’m back in Ella.
 The walk was phenomenal – awesome evening weather wise and the views from atop were stunning and we were fortunate to see the famous shadow – the sun somehow reflects off the mountain to form a perfect triangle, and all in all, it was a memorable experience.